Jobs still in limbo for spouses of H-1B holders

 Related: Trump administration moves to combat H-1B visa fraud

-Advocacy Immigration Voice, which filed a motion in March to intervene on behalf of thousands of its members currently working on H-4 visas, did not immediately provide a comment.
+Advocacy group Immigration Voice, which filed a motion in March to intervene on behalf of thousands of its members currently working on H-4 visas, did not immediately provide a comment.

 H-4 holders can continue to apply for the work permits, but those permits could be stripped away if the rule is changed.